 What About Dividends?

-It is important to consider the total shareholder return, as well as the share price return, for any given stock.
+When looking at investment returns, it is important to consider the difference between total shareholder return (TSR) and share price return.
 The TSR incorporates the value of any spin-offs or discounted capital raisings, along with any dividends, based on the assumption that the dividends are reinvested.
-So for companies that pay a generous dividend, the TSR is often a lot higher than the share price return.
-In the case of Civista Bancshares, it has a TSR of 22% for the last 5 years.
-That exceeds its share price return that we previously mentioned.
+It's fair to say that the TSR gives a more complete picture for stocks that pay a dividend.
+We note that for Civista Bancshares the TSR over the last 1 year was -31%, which is better than the share price return mentioned above.
 And there's no prize for guessing that the dividend payments largely explain the divergence!

 A Different Perspective

 While the broader market gained around 16% in the last year, Civista Bancshares shareholders lost 31% (even including dividends).
 Even the share prices of good stocks drop sometimes, but we want to see improvements in the fundamental metrics of a business, before getting too interested.
 Unfortunately, last year's performance may indicate unresolved challenges, given that it was worse than the annualised loss of 3% over the last half decade.
 Generally speaking long term share price weakness can be a bad sign, though contrarian investors might want to research the stock in hope of a turnaround.
 While it is well worth considering the different impacts that market conditions can have on the share price, there are other factors that are even more important.
 To that end, you should be aware of the 1 warning sign we've spotted with Civista Bancshares .